louischarlot/DeepLearning_Applications_PyTorch/README.md

 ### Convolutional Neural Networks (CNN)

+* [Image classification](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/convolutional-neural-networks): We build our own CNN to classify images from the XXX dataset.

+* [Transfer learning](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/convolutional-neural-networks): We solve the previous image classification problem using, this time, the **XXXnet** pre-trained network.

 * [Face recognition](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/convolutional-neural-networks): Application of CNN to a face recognition problem.
 We use here the **XXXnet** pre-trained network.